 If project management means file management and collaboration on documents, spreadsheets, and slides, then Google Drive is the solution.
 Google Drive is cloud storage combined with cloud-based software that rivals Microsoft Word, Microsoft Excel, and Microsoft Powerpoint.
 It also offers the ability to create Forms (surveys with answers stored in a Google Sheet) and Drawings (flow charts).

 Pricing for Google Drive is based on the storage you use.
-You get 15 GB of free storage, then pricing starts from $1.99 per month for 100 GB to $299.99 per month for 30 TB.
+You get 15 GB of free storage.
+Pricing then starts from $1.99 per month for 100 GB to $299.99 per month for 30 TB.
 You can also explore Google Apps for Work, which adds in additional features for organizations using Gmail, Google Drive, and other Google tools for business starting at $5 per user per month.

 Zapier offers Google Drive integrations so that you can automate tasks between Google Drive and other project management tools, your CRM, and other business applications.
 Google Drive has mobile apps for the Drive itself along with individual apps for Google Docs, Google Sheets, and Google Slides.